joelmandell/blog_vuetify/README.md

 In order to get away with dart sass 2.0 deprecation warnings I did some changes to vite.config.mts (according to https://vuetifyjs.com/en/features/sass-variables/#build-performance and issues on github).

+Other things to note is that I did not use any auth or backend code or any cloud provider like supabase for persisting it to a database.
+I might do an separate branch for that at before march 9th if I want to use more time for this, like making sure that this project could be perhaps more maintenable and so on.
+Perhaps some visual changes also for the ui.

+There were some custom CSS that was added from the "Essential Preset", but it should be removed now so it adheres to the requirements.

 ### Starting the Development Server

 To start the development server with hot-reload, run the following command.
 The server will be accessible at [http://localhost:3000](http://localhost:3000):